slowernews/wisdom-tldr/README.md

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

-CHALLENGE: some people are not ready to have a mentor.
+CHALLENGE: some people are not ready to have a mentor and accept your vision.
 Accept it.

 > *'Do not teach a starving man to fish.'*